peter-ho-redhat-demo/fuse-demo-stock-order-processing/README.md

 # Before you use

 Make sure you have your AMQP broker and MySQL database ready.
 You will need to change the credentials in the Java class (`CamelRouter.java`) and Spring Boot `application.properties` file.

+# How to run

+You may simply run the `Application.java`.
+Or, if you prefer to use VS Code for editing and run, first make sure you download the `Extension Pack for Apache Camel by Red Hat` from VS Code marketplace, import the project into VS Code, then right click the `Application.java` and click Run.